 Does New York have other labor standards that are different from federal law?

 Under New York State law, deductions from wages are only permissible when law requires it (e.g. taxes) and when the deduction is for the employee's benefit and the employee has given her/his express permission.

 How do I file a wage/hour or labor standards claim in New York?

 If your employer owes you wages, and you have asked her/him to pay you, you can file a claim with the New York State Department of Labor.
-The wage claim form is available at http://www.labor.state.ny.us/formsdocs/wp/ellsformsandpublications.shtm#Claim%20Forms.
+The wage claim form is available online, alongside other claim forms, including specific instructions for filing a claim.
 The Department will investigate your claim and attempt to help you collect your wages.
 If that is unsuccessful, the Department can bring a court case on your behalf to recover the wages you are owed.
 If the court finds that your employer acted willfully, it can award you, in addition to what you are owed, an additional 25%.

 What are my time deadlines?

 Do not delay in contacting the New York State Department of Labor to file a claim.
-There are strict time limits in which charges of wage-and-hour violations must be filed.
+There are strict time limits in which charges of wage and hour violations must be filed.
 It is not clear if there is a time deadline for filing a wage claim form with the Department of Labor, although the Department only has six years within which to bring a legal action on your behalf.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the Department.
+It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim with the Department.